RISE Sleep Tracker

 Reviewed by

-• The RISE app is the best alternative to Fitbit for sleep tracking as it works out how much sleep you personally need and focuses on sleep debt and circadian alignment: the two metrics that, when improved, are proven to make the biggest difference to how you feel each day.
+• The RISE app is the best alternative to Fitbit for sleep tracking.
+It works out how much sleep you personally need and focuses on sleep debt and circadian alignment—two metrics proven to make the biggest difference in how you feel each day.

-• RISE gives you daily advice, tailored to your body, to improve your sleep, energy, health, performance, and productivity.
+• RISE provides daily, personalized advice to improve your sleep, energy, health, performance, and productivity.

-• You don’t need a wearable to use RISE, but if you have one, you can sync RISE with Garmin, Apple Watch, and Oura Ring directly and devices like Whoop and Eight Sleep indirectly through Apple Healthkit.
+• You don’t need a wearable to use RISE.
+However, if you have one, RISE syncs directly with Garmin, Apple Watch, and Oura Ring, and indirectly with Whoop and Eight Sleep through Apple Healthkit.
 If you’re still considering Fitbit, RISE syncs with that, too.

 Fitbit devices are great for fitness tracking — the clue is in the name — but they’re not the best option when it comes to tracking sleep.